zzz0121/TV_FT/README_en.md

 ## Config

 > [!NOTE]\
-> The following configuration items are located in the `config/config.ini` file.
-You can modify them via the
+> The following configuration items are located in `config/config.ini` and can be modified via the configuration file or
-> configuration file or environment variables (with the same item name).
-After saving changes, restart to take effect.
+> environment variables.
+Save changes and restart to apply.

 | Configuration Item     | Description                                                                                                                                                                                                                                                                                                                                                                                                                      | Default Value     |
 |:-----------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:------------------|